6 Best Women’s Sleeping Bags for Backpacking in 2024

 • What we don’t like: expensive investment, bag is quite narrow

-The Mountain Hardwear Phantom 0F Down Sleeping Bag is our choice for winter backpacking due to its high-quality insulation and efficient design.
+The Mountain Hardwear Phantom 0F Down Sleeping Bag is my choice for winter backpacking due to its high-quality insulation and efficient design.
 With a temperature rating of 0F, this sleeping bag is specifically designed to keep you toasty warm in cold winter conditions.

 For temperatures down to 0 degrees, you can’t find a sleeping bag better than this one.
 It may be at the top of your price bracket at around $650, understandably.
 But, with proper care, this sleeping bag should last you a very, very long time.